 To situate an asset in an environment, click on the situate button in the template assets list, and specify the environments to situate the template asset in.
 After a template asset is situated within an environment, these properties should be revised in the assets generated on the basis of these.
 This is because the values associated with the template asset properties may not be inline with assumptions held about Low, Medium, and High assets in the specification being developed.

 - Select the Risks/Security Patterns menu option to open the Security Patterns table, and click on the Add button to open the Security Pattern dialog form.

-- Enter the security pattern name, and, in the Context page, type in a description the security pattern is relevant for.
+- Enter the security pattern name, and description of the context the security pattern is relevant for,

-- Click on the solution page, and type in the intrinsics of how the security pattern solves the pre-defined problem.
+- a problem description motivationg the security pattern, and the intrinsics of how the security pattern solves the pre-defined problem.

-- Click on the Requirements page, and the Add button in the requirements table to add requirements needing to be satisfied to realise the pattern.
-The cells in the Add Pattern Requirement dialog are a sub-set of those found in the CAIRIS requirements editor.
+- Click on the Requirements tab, and the Add button in the requirements table to add names of template requirements needing to be satisfied to realise the pattern.

 - Click on the Create button to add the new security pattern.

-- Existing security patterns can be modified by double clicking on the security pattern in the Security Patterns dialog box, making the necessary changes, and clicking on the Update button.
+- Existing security patterns can be modified by double clicking on the security pattern in the security patterns table, making the necessary changes, and clicking on the Update button.

 Situate a security pattern¶

-- To introduce a security pattern into the working project, select the Risks/Security Patterns menu, right-click on the pattern to be situated, and select the Situate Pattern option from the speed menu.
+- To introduce a security pattern into the working project, select the Risks/Security Patterns menu, click on the situate button for the pattern to be situated.

 - Select the environment to situate the environment in, and click on Ok to situate the pattern.